bentrombley/datafox-eng-blog/_drafts/decaffeinating-large-coffeescript-codebase.md

 - Demo some of the shiny tools that work with modern JavaScript and show off the better developer experience.
 - (Try to) keep up with news in the JavaScript community.
 Subscribe to [JavaScript Weekly][] and share interesting articles and videos with your team.
 - Convert a smaller, less critical project and run it in production for a while.
 - Write up documentation for how to convert code from CoffeeScript to ES2015.
-This blog post should give you a great start.
+This post should give you a good start!

 ## The Conversion Process